R-SYN98/Network-Traffic-Analysis-with-Wireshark/README.md

 Now I will showcase some packet analysis of some malicous activity on a network.
 This pcap was sourced from <a href="https://www.malware-traffic-analysis.net/2024/07/30/index.html">This exercise </a>found on Malware-Traffic-Analysis.net

-# Packet Anaylsis Write Up
+# Packet Analysis Write Up